- Casual users

 As I said earlier, the Lenovo Miix 320 looks like a premium ultrabook which is pleasing to the eyes.
 However, the build of the machine is half plastic and half metal.

-Since this is a 2-in-1 device, the 10.1-inch Full HD screen can be detached to be used as a tablet.
+Since this is a 2-in-1 device, the Full HD 10-inch display can be detached to be used as a tablet.
 One drawback of the design is that when we tried to detach the display from the keyboard, it needed more than the required force which is a bit of a bummer.